babel/generator-babel-boilerplate/README.md

 - `gulp build` - Lint then build the library
 - `gulp test:browser` - Build the library for use with the browser spec runner.
   Changes to the source will cause the runner to automatically refresh.

+### FAQ

+Configuring this library requires making changes in several places.
+A guide to do this will be coming soon!